Do Question Answering Modeling Improvements Hold Across Benchmarks?: Conclusion

 \section{Conclusion}

 This work studies whether QA modeling improvements hold across the diverse landscape of QA benchmarks.
-We develop the notion of \emph{concurrence}, which quantifies the similarity between two benchmarks' rankings of a set of modeling approaches.
-Surprisingly, experiments with \numBenchmarks{} QA benchmarks and \numModels{} diverse \modelingapproaches{} indicate that human-constructed benchmarks have high concurrence amongst themselves, even when their passage and question distributions or linguistic phenomena of focus are very different.
-To better understand what drives high concurrence between benchmarks, we conduct a detailed exploration of downsampled benchmarks and various programmatically-generated benchmarks, the latter having high concurrence only when they target phenomena that are also useful for better performance on \humanconstructedbenchmarks{} (e.g., identifying paraphrase and lexical overlap).
-Overall, our results indicate that the modeling improvements studied hold broadly, despite years of intense community focus on a small number of benchmarks.
+We develop the notion of \emph{concurrence}, which quantifies the similarity between benchmarks' rankings of modeling approaches.
+Experiments with \numBenchmarks{} QA benchmarks and \numModels{} diverse \modelingapproaches{} indicate that human-constructed benchmarks largely have high concurrence amongst themselves, even when their passage and question distributions or linguistic phenomena of focus are very different.
+To better understand how different benchmark attributes affect concurrence, we explore downsampled benchmarks and various programmatically-generated benchmarks, the latter having high concurrence only when they target phenomena that are also useful for better performance on \humanconstructedbenchmarks{} (e.g., identifying paraphrase and lexical overlap).
+Our results indicate that the modeling improvements studied hold broadly, despite years of intense community focus on a small number of benchmarks.